d031182/modeling-in-sap-data-warehouse-cloud/README.md

 San Tran<br>
 Product Manager, SAP

-p.s. many thanks for Amogh Kulkarni who supported on creating the sample datasets.
+p.s. many thanks to Amogh Kulkarni who provided the sample datasets for exercises.

 ## Requirements
 Before you can start with the exercises, please make sure to get a running SAP Data Warehouse Cloud tenant with the latest updates.